 "I'd like to see it bring together Snellville," Kurt Schulz said.
 "Hopefully this will be something all through the week you'll start meeting your neighbors.

 "I'm not so much interested in producing these prized tomatoes or anything.
 Just a neat place to be able to go and get together with friends, neighbors -- meet more people.
 Get your hands dirty."

 They will need construction materials, irrigation, gardening tools, plants and seeds, a willing public and security measures: "We don't want it be a place where kids come and have tomato fights at night," said Gretchen Schulz, 63, as she and her husband took a brief walk to the site.

-To help in the Snellville effort, Kurt and Gretchen Schulz have visited Oakhurst Garden in Decatur, as well as the community garden in Suwanee.
-A key organizer of the community garden in Suwanee was actually their daughter.
+To help in the Snellville effort, Kurt and Gretchen Schulz have visited Oakhurst Garden in Decatur, as well as the A key organizer of the community garden in Suwanee was actually their daughter.

 They are also hoping for sponsorships, and have brought on a master gardener and beekeeper who are willing to help.
 Kurt Schulz, 64, plans to use his landscaping background to help build the raised plots.

 Initially, it could be 20-30 beds.
 The plots will be available for rental on an annual basis.
 There will be a plot rental fee to cover expenses for garden maintenance.